Chapter 15 Introduction to PowerPoint

 Figure 13C.
 Once the SmartArt graphic is selected, the text is automatically inserted into the graphic.

 When a SmartArt graphic is created, two additional tabs appear on the Ribbon – SmartArt Design and Format.
-The SmartArt Design tab allows the user to modify the graphic by adding addition shapes, change the layout and colors, and reset the graphic.
-The Format tab provides the user with options to change the color, fill, effect of the graphic and text.
+The SmartArt Design tab allows the user to modify the graphic by adding additional shapes, changing the layout and colors, and resetting the graphic.
+The Format tab provides the user with options to change the color, fill, or effect of the graphic and text.

 Insert Charts